hugoatease/MusicPickerDevice/README.md

 ===========
 © 2015 Hugo Caille, Pierre Defache & Thomas Fossati.

-MusicPicker is released upon the terms of the Apache 2.0 License.
+Musicpicker is released upon the terms of the Apache 2.0 License.